 8am - 6pm Sat 27 and Sun 28 April 2019

 You will need to complete assignments along the way too, but as yoga is a practical profession, your main assessment will be on your ability to actually do the job.
 Don’t panic.
 You will have 30 hours of assisting and teaching behind you.
 Way more than most teachers have when they start teaching!

 It takes time for new skills to integrate, and the best way to become a good yoga teacher is to teach a lot of yoga over an extended period of time.
 You might do the same hours in a two-month teacher training intensive, but the quality of your learning and retention will be different.
 It's like learning to ride a bike vs. cramming for an economics exam.
 Bet you can still ride that bike, but the economics is all gone.

-The training weekends take place at Dance, Be In It, 474 Neerim Road, Murrumbeena, VIC 3163, across the road from Murrumbeena Station, there is parking at the station and in the side streets.
+The training weekends take place at Dance, Be In It, 474 Neerim Road, Murrumbeena, VIC 3163, across the road from Murrumbeena Station, there is currently no parking at the station due to the level crossing removal, but there are parking around and in the side streets.
 Plus a few really great cafe's across the road too!

 A $1000 non-refundable deposit secures your place, and you can either pay the balance in full as above, or in ten monthly instalments of $350.

 Full t's & c's will be given to you during your application process.